acjr1910/useStateCallback/README.md

 ## Usage

 The callback function will be called with the state update value as single parameter.
-So you can use a function reference a function or an anonymous function as second argument.
+So you can use a function reference or an anonymous function as second argument of the dispatcher function.

 Function reference: